statisticalbiotechnology/cb2030/qa/network.md

 > The Girvan-Newman algorithm works iteratively fist by "cutting" the network in two communities, and then cutting one of the resulting communities in two, and it continues doing so until there are no more cuts to be made, because all communities contain only one node.
 It is up to you to descide when you want to stop cutting, and there are many structured ways to do so, for instance, you may select the partition that gives you the largest [modularity](https://en.wikipedia.org/wiki/Modularity_(networks)) on the network.
 If you backtrack the algorithm, you will find that at any iteration it will join two communities, in an analogous way to hierarichical clustering, and that is where the hierarchy comes from.

+7. I did not fully understand the explanation of minimum cut.
+It says that the algorithm divides the nodes in as many groups as possible that contains as many nodes as possible.
+How is this possible to do at the same time?
+As many groups as possible should according to my intuition contain as few nodes as possible?
+> The video might have been confusing.
+You tell the min-cut algorithm how many communities you want and it tries to divide the networks in that many __equal__ parts, using cuts that pass through the smallest amount of edges possible, so in the end you end up with groups that are approximately equal in size.

+8. BFS algorithm seems demanding for computer in networks with massive amounts of nodes and links, e.g. citation network.
+Is there an alternative algorithm more practical for such an extensive network?
+> BFS is itself very fast, as its complexity is **linear** in terms of number of vertices and edges.
+But it is also a very versitile algorithm that can be used for many things, and you might find better algorithms for more specific cases.

+9. Regarding minimum cut as an algorithm to find network communities: does the algorithm find the optimal number of communities or does the user decide in how many communities should the network be divided (as in k-means clustering, where the user selects k)?
+If the last case were true, are there any other algorithms to complement minimum cut and decide how many comunities does our network have?
+> For the minimum cut algorithm, you do have to specify the the number of communities.
+However, the biggest issue with the algorithm is the fact that all its communities have equal size, an assumption that generally does not hold in most systems.

+10. Since the clustering algorithms works differently do they also give different clustering coefficients?
+Is it common to run more than one clustering algorithm to be able to interpenetrate the results correctly?
+> Your abilty to interpret the results correctly is much more influeced by whether or not the assumptions of the algorithm hold or not on your system, that the performance of the algorithm itself.
+However, it is not rare to use more than one commuinty detection algorithm and [ensemble](https://en.wikipedia.org/wiki/Ensemble_learning) the results.

+11. I did not fully understand the minimum cut algorithm, you say in the video that firstly you divide the network into a number of communities, after that you try to divide the network in as many equal parts as possible that is containing as many nodes as possible, why do you divide the network in equal parts?
+Then you explain that the separation between the nodes (the cut) passes through the least amount of edges possible, how is this done?
+> I won't go into detail on how the algorithm works, but you can find it [here](https://en.wikipedia.org/wiki/Karger%27s_algorithm).
+The main idea is that you specify the number of communities, and it will result in that many communities that are of equal size and are as leat connected (less edges) as possible as possible.

+12. The Multilevel modularity algorithm (Louvain algorithm) can be applied on a network to find communities within the latter.
+Nodes a progressively merged into communities if they improve the modulatory of that community.
+In a second, step communities are also merged together into single nodes.
+The Louvain algorithm is presented in the articles as one of the most accurate but doesn’t it “ignore” smaller, distinct communities that are likely to end up merged into a bigger one?
+> (Answer by student) It doesn't, because the information about the smaller modules is not lost.
+What you depicted is indeed the common drawback of modularity-based methods (it's called "resolution limit": the size of identified groups depends on the size of the whole network), but it's overcome by the Louvain algorithm.
+It's called "multilevel" because it can detect different levels of modules: the bigger ones and also the sub-modules within them.
+However, one issue is that once two nodes have been merged into a module, they can never be separated again and are forced to "travel together" to the upper levels.

+13. The minimum cut algorithm for community detection tries to make groups of the same size.
+This seems, to me, a big assumption that will rarely correspond to any real group in a dataset, since I would expect groups of varying sizes.
+When can this type of algorithm be useful?
+> You are correct that this is generally the case.
+This algorithm is rarely used nowadays and I included it in the presentation for historical reasons, as it was one of the fist.
+(This was been widely regarded as a bad move)

+14. In slide 21 (minimum cut),  you mean that the correct cut would be the green one, and this is because it passes through the least amount of edges, right?
+Wouldn't it be an equally correct result if this cut was between the down-left node and all the other nodes?
+And if yes, every time we would run this algorithm would get one of these two cuts randomly, or we would get both the results?
+> Both cuts are correct in that case, since we are trying to separate the network into 3 different parts.

 # Composite